Specific Training Opportunities

 Supervisor(s)

-• Complete diagnostic evaluations for children and adolescents with ADHD and related behavior problems
+• Complete diagnostic evaluations for children, adolescents, and young adults with ADHD and related behavior problems

 • Implement behavioral parent training with families, including caregivers